The rise of data-driven weather forecasting: Comparing forecast performance

 \subsection{Predicting the forecast error}

 The day-to-day variability of the error is compared for PGW and IFS forecasts.
 We aim to identify common patterns in error growth and examine the sensitivity to predictability barriers.
-For this purpose, we analyze the so-called \textit{predictability barrier plots} as described below.
+For this purpose, we analyze the so-called \textit{predictability barrier plots}: 2D diagrams displaying the forecast error as a function of both the forecast starting time (x-axis) and the forecast lead time (y-axis).
 A more in-depth analysis would involve running different models from different initial conditions as in \cite{magnusson2019} but this approach is out of scope for this paper.

-Examples of predictability barrier plots for PWG and IFS are provided in Figs~\ref{fig:predictability}(a) and \ref{fig:predictability}(b), respectively, focusing on daily scores of Z500 forecasts over Europe.
+Examples of predictability barrier plots for PGW and IFS are provided in Figs~\ref{fig:predictability}(a) and \ref{fig:predictability}(b), respectively, focusing on daily scores of Z500 forecasts over Europe.
 In these plots, a transverse structure indicates rapid error growth leading to a poor forecast at all lead times: in that case, the forecast initialization might be the dominant predictability limiting factor.
 By contrast, a vertical structure indicates a weather situation difficult to predict for consecutive runs with different initialization, likely to be due to predictability barriers for that specific weather situation.

 In general, we see a good agreement between PGW and IFS daily errors.
 This similarity is even more evident when plotting daily errors for a single lead time (here day 6) for the whole verification period.
 The correlation coefficient between the two time-series is 0.54.
 Strikingly, Fig.~\ref{fig:predictability}(c) shows the same `bust' in forecasting the weather over Europe for 6$^\text{th}$ February.
-This flow-dependent nature of the error points towards the need for ensemble forecasting in a similar fashion for ML models like PWG as is common practice for NWP nowadays.
+This flow-dependent nature of the error points towards the need for ensemble forecasting in a similar fashion for ML models like PGW as is common practice for NWP nowadays.